 Experiencing these examples of ageism, especially on a regular basis, can have immeasurable long-term impacts.
 Besides causing mental anguish and stress, it can also cause untold physical effects.
 For one thing, seniors are subject to the abuses and prejudice of their work environments and home life as a result of institutionalized prejudices.
 From depression to shortened life expectancies, the struggles that ageism imposes on our elderly population is not taken seriously enough.

 Fighting ageism stereotypes can prove too much to handle for some seniors.
 The mental and physical effects it has on their bodies over a short and long term period of time can ultimately prove to be life-threatening.

 By all means, stereotypes about age are ingrained into our heads from a very early age.
 These negative stereotypes contribute towards worsened memory and increased feelings of worthlessness that lead to a shortened lifespan.
-Furthermore, the effects of any existing conditions that began to appear during old age such as depression, isolation, and cognitive decline are only reinforced.
+Furthermore, we inadvertently reinforce the negative effects of aging, such as depression, isolation, and cognitive decline.

 Institutionalized and Systematic Effects

 The concept of ageism is something that has coexisted with us since the beginning of our lives.
 Our response to the negative behaviors and actions towards a particular demographic often goes unquestioned.
 In addition to the health effects that ageism already has, the systemic effects are just as impactful.

 For instance, societal perceptions towards the elderly can have long-lasting consequences in a senior’s life.
 Not only is their ability to find a job affected, but also their lives change based on how the world treats them.
 More often than not these negative prejudices affect the quality of life an individual lives, which results in several of the health effects stated above.
 Nevertheless, there are measures in place to combat all of these effects.